 When your content belongs to you, online privacy naturally follows.

 Everyone knows someone who has had a run-in with online privacy.
 A fix for a stolen credit card here.
 A hacked social media account there.
+Used a mobile application such as Face App to age your face and it seems all my data is being stolen.

 Going towards the more extreme end of the spectrum, some people may have stalkers.
 Or had their computers handcuffed with ransomware by Russian hackers demanding payment in cryptocurrency.
 Others simply want to be left alone.